 framework crashes USB should be running.

-The default HAL implementation takes care of all pre-O devices.
-Therefore, there wouldn't be any device-specific work for the pre-O devices.
-O uses the HAL interface to query the status of USB ports and to perform data role and power role swaps.
+The default HAL implementation takes care of all pre-Android 8.0 devices.
+Therefore, there wouldn't be any device-specific work for the pre-Android 8.0 devices.
+Android 8.0 uses the HAL interface to query the status of USB ports and to perform data role and power role swaps.

-New USB HAL interface needs to be implemented on every device launching on O.
+New USB HAL interface needs to be implemented on every device launching on Android 8.0.

-The default implementation should take care of Pre-O devices.
+The default implementation should take care of pre-Android 8.0 devices.
 The default

 implementation is sufficient if the device uses the